Sank's Glossary of Linguistics

 1. (Sociolinguistics) A scale which defines varied levels of formality in written and spoken language, depending on register, which itself is influenced or defined by social context. | John Clarke, 2019

-2. (Sociolinguistics) Since in the case of the Cypriot Greek (CG) continuum there are no long geographical distances intervening in language anymore (due to socio-political modifications), most of the speakers are able to use, or at least comprehend, all levels of the contiuum, which they use interchangeably themselves according to the situation.
-Therefore, it seems that the Greek Cypriot (GC) community could be better described as a case of a "register continuum" (Tsiplakou et al. 2005), where different levels of CG are apparent in different contexts (formal vs. informal) that emerged from an earlier dialect/geographical continuum (Newton 1972), where certain basilectal features overwhelming certain areas differentiate either much or little from a more standardized "koiné" variety.
+2. (Sociolinguistics) Since in the case of the Cypriot Greek (CG) continuum there are no long geographical distances intervening in language anymore (due to socio-political modifications), most of the speakers are able to use, or at least comprehend, all levels of the continuum, which they use interchangeably themselves according to the situation.
+Therefore, it seems that the Greek Cypriot (GC) community could be better described as a case of a register continuum (Tsiplakou et al. 2005), where different levels of CG are apparent in different contexts (formal vs. informal) that emerged from an earlier dialect / geographical continuum (Newton 1972), where certain basilectal features overwhelming certain areas differentiate either much or little from a more standardized "koiné" variety.

 REGISTER LANGUAGE